mashaBurdo/itechart_test/README.md

 If you want to run Flask application, ETL1, Django application and data transfer from sqlite  to postgres run the following commands.
+Docker-compose contains Elasticsearch, Redis, Django, Gunicorn, Postgres, Nginx, Flask, script for data transfer and script for ETL (first one).

     docker-compose  build
     docker-compose  up

 This is a combination of the above commands with several nuances:
 - Flask app will be run on 5000 port
-- ETL2((transfer data about movies from postgres to elasticsearch)) will be skipped
+- ETL2(transfer data about movies from postgres to elasticsearch) will be skipped